system-transparency/stfe/README.md

 The log verifies that the entry is signed for the specified namespace but nothing more than that.
-A client that wishes to enforce transparency logging could require that, say, a valid Debian package is only used if its checksum appeared in the log with a correct identifier and namespace.
+A client that wishes to enforce transparency logging could require that, say, a valid Debian package is only used if its checksum appears in three logs with a correct identifier and namespace.
 Such a use-case scenario enables us to:
 1. **Facilitate detection of compromised signing keys**, e.g., a software publisher can inspect the log to see if there are any unexpected checksums in their own signing namespace(s).
-2. **Ensure that everyone observe the same checksums**, e.g., there should never be two log entries with identical identifiers and namespaces but different checksums.
+2. **Ensure that everyone observe the same checksums**, e.g., there should never be two log entries with identical identifiers and namespaces but with different checksums.

 ## What has been done?